|

 The original Silver Bullet 2 is still made today, albeit in polished aluminum only and by a different maker.
 It continues to use a size I ball bearing axle, just like the Turbo-Yo and the original San Francisco-era release.
 It also has the same adjustable string gap.

 Today, players take ball bearing yo-yos for granted.
-But back in 1990, it was a special experience for me to be among the first to try a yo-yo that was so exciting, different, and disruptive to the venerable world of fixed-axle yo-yo play.
+But back in 1990, it was a very special experience for me to be among the first to try a yo-yo (at the Air Apparent kite store in Trolley Square) that was so exciting, different, and disruptive to the venerable world of fixed-axle yo-yo play.

 Original Tom Kuhn Silver Bullet series: